Taking a week offline

 It’s easy to be swept away by the paths, dreams and goals of others, especially when we’re consuming a lot of content.
 I found taking a week offline enabled me to silence the noise and listen to my heart.
-It also enabled me to consider what I truly want in my creative life and business moving forward.
+It also enabled me to consider what I truly want in my creative life and work moving forward.

 I also noticed a flurry of ideas, I felt energised, motivated and keen to make things happen.
 When I stopped looking around, I could plan things at my own pace and in my own way.
 It was a lovely feeling.

 3. Being a little more present in everyday life